bootstrapworld/curriculum/lessons/simple-data-types/langs/en-us/slides.md

 # Simple Data Types

 ---
-{layout="Launch"}
+{layout="LaunchR"}
 # Numbers & Strings

-When programming in this class, you'll be working together using the Driver/Navigator model.
+When programming in this class, you'll be working together using the Driver/Navigator model.{style="font-size:16pt"}

-Each group can only have one "Driver" - their hands are on the keyboard, and their job is to manage the typing, clicking, shortcuts, etc.
+Each group can only have one "Driver" - their hands are on the keyboard, and their job is to manage the typing, clicking, shortcuts, etc. {style="font-size:16pt"}

-If you're not a Driver, you're a "Navigator" - your job is to tell the Driver where to go, what to type, etc. A good Driver types only what the Navigator tells them to, and a good Navigator makes sure to give clear and precise instructions.
+If you're not a Driver, you're a "Navigator" - your job is to tell the Driver where to go, what to type, etc. A good Driver types only what the Navigator tells them to, and a good Navigator makes sure to give clear and precise instructions.{style="font-size:16pt"}

 @image{images/driver-navigator.png, "Driver/Navigator icon", 150, ""}